SoumadipDey/AI-Lab-Programs/README.md

 3. Fuzzy Logic Based Resturant Rating System - Based on Service Quality, Food Quality and Ambience
 > Bayesian Methods
 1. Simple Bayes' Theorem Based COVID probablity prediction
+2. SkLearn Based Naive Bayes implementation on a dataset with Mixed type of features (categorical and numerical)

 ## For MCA25
 The following programs have been implemented till now: